diwasatreya/image-cord/README.md

 </div>

+# Info

+I planned to make this package like creating meme, anime, logo, more templates that you have never expected.
+But this is pending idk when I will update this.

 # About
 image-cord is a just a package that create images and gifs.
 This package is only for making discord bot commands of fun category and image category.
 This package is new we are adding many things.